Emmanuel-Afrifa/advanced-rock-paper-scissor/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors against the computer
+- Play the expert mode which encompasses the spock and lizard making the game even more interesting

 ### Links